Last Updated: June 30, 2022

 Amidst features of a population crash due to low birth rates, it is important to take stock of the latest statistics surrounding the population of the UK.

 In this article, I’ll be covering all the important statistics surrounding the UK population.

 Top 10 Statistics

-- As of 2020, the population of the UK was estimated to be 67 million.
+- The population of the UK is estimated to be roughly 68.6 million.

 - The median age of the UK population currently stands at 40.5 years.